sway

 It's very helpful, especially in text editors, to have a very short repeat_delay and a very high repeat_rate.

-Nothing fancy is going on here, just natural scrolling as if one is paging through a book and adaptive acceleration because why would you have it any other way.
+Nothing fancy is going on here, just natural scrolling as if one is paging through a book and adaptive acceleration because why would one have it any other way.

 input "type:touchpad" {